Phil Jagielka: International career

 Jagielka was originally placed on the standby list for England's UEFA Euro 2012 squad, and played the full match in a pre-tournament warm-up match against Norway, which England won 1–0.
 On 28 May 2012, he was added to the main squad after Gareth Barry was ruled out of the tournament with an abdominal injury.
 He did not, however, feature in any of England's four matches during the tournament.

 In August 2012, Jagielka scored his first goal for England, a diving header during a 2–1 friendly victory over Italy in Bern, Switzerland.

 On 12 May 2014, Jagielka was named in England's squad for the 2014 FIFA World Cup.
 He scored his second England goal on 30 May 2014 to wrap up a 3–0 friendly win over Peru at Wembley, reacting after goalkeeper Raúl Fernández dropped a corner from Jagielka's Everton teammate Leighton Baines.
 England were unbeaten in 11 competitive matches in which Jagielka has played in (won eight and drawn three), until they lost 2–1 to Italy in their opening match of the World Cup.

 Jagielka scored his third England goal, and first in a competitive fixture, on 9 October 2014; his header opened a 5–0 Wembley win over San Marino in UEFA Euro 2016 qualifying.
 Jagielka became the first Everton player to captain England when they played against Lithuania on 12 October 2015 in a UEFA Euro qualifying match.

 On 15 November 2016, he became the most-capped Everton player from England when he came on as a second-half substitute against Spain in a 2–2 draw.

 Personal life

 Jagielka is of Polish and Scottish descent.
 His brother, Steve, who died in 2021, was also a professional midfielder, mainly for Shrewsbury Town.
 Although he was loaned to Sheffield United for one season, the pair never featured together in a competitive fixture.
+Phil's son, Zac, plays for Hull City and Wales.

-In September 2009, Jagielka's home in Knutsford was targeted by armed robbers.
+In September 2009, Jagielka's home in Knutsford was targeted by armed robbers who held Jagielka at knifepoint while they burgled him.